 Strict Insurance Policies Reduce Access to Life-Saving Cholesterol Drugs

-Most patients never get the PCSK9 inhibitors they’re prescribed, putting patients at increased risk for heart events.
+Most patients never get the PCSK9 inhibitors they’re prescribed, putting them at increased risk for heart events.

 Three out of four patients never receive the cholesterol drugs they’re prescribed, based on a recent analysis of prescription data for a new class of drugs called PCSK9 inhibitors.
 Findings were published in Circulation: Cardiovascular Quality and Outcomes and highlight the consequences of strict insurance policies on patient health.